- Use conditions

 Actions that can be performed on a multi-part archive

 Some archiving functions can only be used on the single-part archives (add and delete files, create a self-extracting executable, etc.).
-To perform these operations, simply group the sub-archives together (<zipArchive variable>.Merge
+To perform these operations, simply group the sub-archives (function <zipArchive variable>.Merge

 ) to obtain a single-part archive.